The star of Ma’at

 If we work out the satellite-to-parent ratios above they approach 0.2732.
 Although the numbers above are close, planets are actually geoids (not perfectly round) and the gas giants in particular swell at their equators.
 By looking at the cosmos holistically we start to appreciate the meaning of the word “universe”.
 Why are we specifically interested in circumferences?
 Because they reflect the wavelengths of spheres: the Moon is vibrating at 27.46 Hz and the Earth at 7.83 Hz.
 As you can imagine, the Sun resonates at even deeper tones of the infrasonic range.

-So the Star of Ma’at is a multi-dimensional archetype that shows us the way we are connected to the stars: it also reveals the relationship between moons, planets and suns in harmonic systems.
+So Ma’at is a multi-dimensional archetype that shows us the way we are connected to the stars: it also reveals the relationship between moons, planets and suns in harmonic systems.
 These planetary ratios are in fact harmonising with the profound ratio of 0.2732 that governs our profane cosmos.
 Indeed, it is the universal harmonic which allows life to blossom—Earth is the only example in our solar system.
 This ratio is also part of the eternal proportions of sound and light: the sacred vibration of creation.
 Indeed, Robert Jastrow of the NASA Lunar Exploration Committee once hinted:

 The Moon is the Rosetta Stone of the planets

 You may be curious about the closest harmonic system to our own.
 The heliacal rising of Sirius is a clue, because it is the first day that Sirius appears from behind our sun—rising momentarily before the solar disc on July 26 annually.
 (Because Sirius is not on the ecliptic it’s annual rising is fixed and does not slip like other stars.)